tarasko/picows/docs/source/guides.rst

             # return frame.msg_type == picows.WSMsgType.PONG

 Please note that :any:`is_user_specific_pong` is designed to be fast, as it is called for every incoming message before the :any:`on_ws_frame` invocation.
-A common pitfall is parsing the payload with a JSON parser twice, which is known to be slow.
+A common pitfall is parsing the payload with a JSON parser twice.
 If this applies to your use case, it's better to delay the determination of a pong until after the payload has been parsed in :any:`on_ws_frame`.

 .. code-block:: python